mosip/documentation/docs/administration.md

 2. Enter the mandatory details.
 3. Click **Create**.

 * An admin can create a center by providing data in the fields marked as mandatory.
-A center needs to be created in both configured primary and secondary language.
-Although the portal will allow creation of a center in only primary language but will not allow activation of that center until data for that center is not updated for all the languages.
 * A center is created with the following attributes: Center name, center type, address, latitude, longitude, location, contact phone, contact person, working hours, no. of kiosk, center start time, center end time, lunch start time, lunch end time, time zone, holiday zone and administrative zone the center belongs to.
-* A center can only be mapped to the administrative zone at the lowest zonal hierarchy.
+* A center can only be mapped to the configured location hierarchy level.
 * While defining centers, an admin can also define the working days of the week for a center and any exceptional holidays that might be applicable for a particular center.
-* While entering data through UI in multiple languages, the dropdown values and numeric values entered in primary language gets automatically captured in all language.
-But the text fields (e.g., center name) needs to be manually input in all the languages.

 **Update Center**